 The Southern Oregon CPR Initiative is a collaborative effort created by Jackson County EMS under the direction of Dr. Paul Rostykus.
-It is coordinated by Deputy Fire Marshal Samantha Metheny of Medford Fire-Rescue, and supported by the local chapter of the American Association of Critical Care Nurses, Ashland Fire-Rescue, Jackson County Fire District 3, and local educators.
-We operate in partnership with the American Heart Association to teach Hands-Only CPR (cardiopulmonary resuscitation) to all middle school students within the Rogue Valley.
-We work hard throughout the year to secure grant funding for this program so that we can bring it to the classrooms free of charge.
+It is coordinated by Deputy Fire Marshal Samantha Metheny of Medford Fire and supported by the local chapter of the American Association of Critical Care Nurses, Ashland Fire-Rescue, Jackson County Fire District 3, and local educators.
+It operates in partnership with the American Heart Association to teach Hands-Only CPR (cardiopulmonary resuscitation) to all middle school students within the Rogue Valley.
+We work hard throughout the year to secure grant funding for this program so that we can bring it to classrooms free of charge.

-“CPR Anytime” is an all-in-one kit that provides everything an individual would need to learn and practice Hands-Only CPR.
+“CPR Anytime” is an all-in-one kit that provides everything an individual needs to learn and practice Hands-Only CPR.
 Although it is not a certifying course, this one-hour class is designed to educate people in effective, continuous CPR.

-The kits are given to the students and they are instructed on how to recognize the need for and how to perform hands-only CPR.
-They are given a homework assignment and asked to take the kits home to their friends and family to teach them how to perform Hands-Only CPR.
-This way the program increases the number of people who can perform CPR in an emergency.
+The kits are given to the students and they are instructed on how to recognize the need for, and how to perform, hands-only CPR.
+Students are given a homework assignment to take the kits home and teach their friends and family how to perform Hands-Only CPR.
+This way, the program increases the number of people who can perform CPR in an emergency.

-These fully bilingual (English-Spanish) kits contain a Mini-Anne CPR manikin and an instructional DVD which teaches Adult Hands-Only CPR, Child CPR (with breaths), Adult & Child Choking Relief, and General Automated External Defibrillator (AED) Awareness.
-Although we only focus on the Adult Hands-Only CPR portion, students, teachers, or parents have the opportunity to further expand their knowledge.
+These fully bilingual (English-Spanish) kits contain a Mini-Anne CPR manikin and an instructional DVD that teaches Adult Hands-Only CPR, Child CPR (with breaths), Adult & Child Choking Relief, and General Automated External Defibrillator (AED) Awareness.
+Although the program focuses on the Adult Hands-Only CPR portion, the kits give students, teachers, and parents the opportunity to expand their knowledge.